RISK CATEGORIES OF PPE

 AGAINST THE WEATHER FOG AND GROUND HUMIDITY

-Breathability (Y) : The higher the RET is, the less breathable the fabric is.
+(Y) Breathability: The higher the RET, the less the fabric breathes.

 The garment should be closed properly to ensure maximum protective performance.